-IBM Cloud Video ECDN provides a solution to relieve network bottlenecks associated with delivering video content to locations, such as corporate offices, where you have a high number of concurrent viewers watching the same video content, such as a live broadcast or previously recorded videos.
+IBM Video Streaming ECDN provides a solution to relieve network bottlenecks associated with delivering video content to locations, such as corporate offices, where you have a high number of concurrent viewers watching the same video content, such as a live broadcast or previously recorded videos.
 ECDN servers cache a single copy of a video asset, which is then delivered across the local network to viewers.
 Till now the content was only cached to memory, and was lost on every reboot.
 Now, you can store the cache content to a persistent data store in the virtual appliance for ECDN.

 For live broadcasts, storing video content in the memory of the ECDN server has been a sufficient solution.
 Video assets had to be stored only for a short-time, to support real-time viewing of the video content.